 At Dare 2 Share, we believe in the power of the Gospel and the potential of teens.
-Teens want to be part of something big—a movement, a cause to fight for, and what better cause to invite them into than THE Cause of Christ?
+Teens want to be part of something big—a movement, a cause to fight for.
+And what better cause to invite them into than the Cause of Christ?

-8 Fall Church Outreach Ideas
+8 Fall Youth Outreach Ideas

-1. Host a fall festival at your church
+1. Host a fall festival.

-Get students on the front lines of reaching your neighborhood by hosting a fall festival at your church!
-This can be a church-wide event or just hosted by your youth group.
+Get students on the front lines of reaching your neighborhood by hosting a fall festival at your church.
+This can be a church-wide event or hosted by just your youth group.
 Either way, the intention is to invite your community to a fun event where they are seen and loved by people who love Jesus.

 - Face painting